wjegbert/Autoencoder/README.md

 # Autoencoder
 A simple image autoencoder for the CIFAR 10 dataset.
 Compresses images by over 80% then learns to reconstruct them.
+CIFAR images are 32x32 pixels, which is why the original images are such low quality.
+This is just a proof of concept until I can obtain more computing power.

 ## Outputs
 ### Initial output